beast-dev/tracer/manuscript/response.md

 *2) There seems to be some memory issue in Tracer when multiple large files are opened.
 Closing and opening gets around the issue.
 It would be nice if that is fixed in some future release.*

-We again thank the Reviewer for this bug alert and will attempt to fix in a future release.
-**Test loading a too large file.**
+We again thank the Reviewer for this bug alert, which is related to the default memory allocation in Tracer.
+We have increased this default substantially, to decrease the odds the Tracer users will encounter this problem.
+Should users still encounter this problem, they can increase memory allocation as well, which we now discuss in one of the Tracer tutorials.

 # Associate Editor's comments